How can I help?

 No, the system doesn’t send notifications to your manager when you create or update your objectives.

-FAQs for Reviewers - Objectives
+FAQs for Reviewers - Recording Objectives in iTrent - Optional

 No, only managers have access to colleagues’ details via iTrent.
 Your reviewees will need to share their objectives with you outside of iTrent.
 They can download them from iTrent and print or save to pdf to help with this.